November is quite the month to show gratitude for all that we have.

 October - My Month to Howl :)

-I came into school one morning this week and this was on
+I came into school one morning this week and this was on my desk! :) My kids are the best. |

 My students seems to be having a good time in class - it's clear that they enjoy my over-the-top Halloween moods!
 One of my students asked, "Ms. Noonan?
 How can I get into the Halloween spirit?"
 I about fell to the floor, acting as if he asked me the more sincere and important question a person could ever ask.
 This week, I plan to give him some ideas on how to better get into the spooky season.

-Banner and lantern
+Banner and lantern |

 Mrs. D. and I have done some decorating around the classroom.
 We didn't go too crazy, but during the week of Halloween, I intend to really kick up the spookiness with haunted music, treats, and a festive contest to go along with our descriptive writing assignment (which I will talk more about in next week's blog).